-Report on the Branch and Banking Group Disclosure Statement and supplementary information (excluding the supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy)
+Report on the Branch and Banking Group Disclosure Statement (excluding the supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy)

-We have audited the accompanying Disclosure Statement and supplementary information (excluding the supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy, disclosed in notes 26, 28 and 37) of The Hongkong and Shanghai Banking Corporation Limited - New Zealand Branch ("the Branch") and its related entities ("the Banking Group") on pages 12 to 80.
-The Disclosure Statement comprises the statement of financial position as at 31 December 2012, the statements of comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information of the Branch and Banking Group.
-The supplementary information comprises the information that is required to be disclosed in accordance with Schedule 4, 7, 10, 11 and 13 of the Registered Bank Disclosure Statements (Overseas Incorporated Registered Banks) Order (No 2) 2012 (the "Order").
+We have audited the accompanying financial statements and supplementary information (excluding the supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy, disclosed in notes 27, 29 and 38) of The Hongkong and Shanghai Banking Corporation Limited - New Zealand Branch ("the Branch") and its related entities ("the Banking Group") on pages 12 to 82.
+The financial statements comprises the statement of financial position as at 31 December 2013, the statements of comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information that is required to be disclosed in accordance with Schedules 4, 7, 10, 11 and 13 of the Registered Bank Disclosure Statements (Overseas Incorporated Registered Banks) Order (No 2) 2013 (the "Order").

-Directors' responsibility for the disclosure statement
+Directors' responsibility for the Disclosure Statement

-The directors are responsible for the preparation of the Disclosure Statement, which includes financial statements prepared in accordance with Clause 25 of the Order and generally accepted accounting practice in New Zealand, and that gives a true and fair view of the matters to which it relates.
-The directors are also responsible for such internal controls as they determine is necessary to enable the preparation of a Disclosure Statement that is free from material misstatement whether due to fraud or error.
+The directors are responsible for the preparation of the Disclosure Statement, including Branch and Banking Group financial statements prepared in accordance with Clause 25 of the Order and generally accepted accounting practice in New Zealand and that give a true and fair view of the matters to which they relate.
+The directors are also responsible for the preparation and fair presentation of the supplementary information, in accordance with Schedules 2, 4, 7, 9 to 11 and 13 of the Order.

+The directors are responsible for such internal controls as they determine is necessary to enable the preparation of a Disclosure Statement that is free from material misstatement whether due to fraud or error.